dalpaka/inpkg.h/README.md

 ### Installation
-Download the latest source code and place your code in the '/custom' directory.
+Download the latest source code and place your code in '/custom.c'.

 #### or